 Safe Place of the Permian Basin began in 1978 when a group of concerned citizens came together to provide help and shelter to victims of domestic violence living in and around Midland, Texas.
 In 1980 the agency received its designation as a nonprofit 501(c)(3) organization and raised the funds to purchase an old two-story house that served as a shelter and administrative offices.
 After a successful capital campaign, a state-of-the-art shelter facility was built in 1987.
 The Safe Place shelter was expanded in 1996, enlarging the children's area, adding a second dining room, a library, and a handicap accessible bedroom, as well as additional advocates' offices and administrative offices.

-Today Safe Place operates the residential shelter and full-time advocacy and counseling services in Midland, Texas, a full-time advocacy and counseling office in Odessa, Texas, and Project Adam, a batterer's intervention program, in Midland and Andrews, Texas.
+Today Safe Place operates the residential shelter and full-time advocacy and counseling services in Midland, Texas, and a full-time advocacy and counseling office in Odessa, Texas.
 The Safe Place service area covers 15 counties and 16,003 square miles.

-- Safe Place advocates answered 2,096 calls to the 24-hour hotline
+- Safe Place advocates answered 1,602calls to the 24-hour hot line